-Built by William the Conqueror in the 1070s, Tower defeated Londoners now nearly 1000 years later, and it still has the capacity to fascinate and horrify.
-It was a home to a wide array of institutions including the Royal Mint, the Royal Armouries and even a zoo.
+Built by William the Conqueror in the 1070s, Tower defended and later scared Londoners by nearly 1000 years, and it still has the capacity to fascinate and horrify.
+It was home to a wide array of institutions including the Royal Mint, the Royal Armouries, and even a zoo.

 Explore 19 acres of award-winning gardens and step inside the striking art deco mansion.
 Once a favoured medieval palace and then a Tudor royal residence, in the 1930s Eltham Palace was transformed by eccentric millionaires Stephen and Virginia Courtauld.

-London can’t get bored of course, but just in case … straight from central London, for one day, for 500 pounds for the whole day, we can visit any of the places described below — just choose the category that you like the most.
+London surely can’t get boring, but just in case … straight from central London, for one day, for 500 pounds for the whole day, we can visit any of the places described below — just choose the category that you like the most.

-In three thematic tours of 4 hours (for 200 pounds up to 6 participants), I tried to discuss complex, controversial, stereotyped topics — eternal topics, so to speak — crimes and punishments, a special ethnic group of Jews and their conspiracy, hipster culture and other subcultures in modern realities.
-These tours also provide places to eat and shop in the appropriate theme, and it’s unrealistically cool and will certainly pleasantly surprise you!
+In three theme tours of 4 hours (for 200 pounds up to 6 participants), I try to discuss complex, controversial, stereotyped topics — eternal topics, so to speak — crimes and punishments, a special ethnic group of Jews and their conspiracy, hipster culture, and other subcultures in modern realities.
+These tours also explore places to eat and shop in the appropriate style, and it’s unrealistically cool and will certainly pleasantly surprise you!

-Three very different villages are waiting for us at once.
-The village of Dulwich, with its wide sidewalks, digital signage and majestic villas, is famous for sophisticated robberies and billionaire residents.
-Let’s also take a look at Peckham – it’s a lively multicultural area of knowledge as the most dangerous area of the city.
-And finally — Camberwell — where Boris Johnson and a number of famous actors live, and the crimes are so complex that it is not clear whether it is an imitation…
+Three very different villages are waiting for us during this walk.
+The village of Dulwich, with its wide sidewalks, digital signage, and majestic villas, is famous for sophisticated robberies and billionaire residents.
+Let’s also take a look at Peckham – it’s a lively multicultural area notorious for having a reputation as the most dangerous borough of the city.
+And finally — Camberwell — where Boris Johnson and a number of famous actors live, and the crimes are so complex that it is hard to tell it apart from art…

-Rothschilds and Blavatnik, Disraeli, Blavatsky and Crowley, Walter Scott and Nancy Astor — that’s what the tour is about on the theme of the great love of Jews and London.
-The beginning is at the docks of St. Catherine — we will look into the windows of Abramovich.
-We will prove that the Jews have taken over the world using the examples of Reuters, drink Churchill’s unique port and get acquainted with the secret clubs of the City.
+Rothschilds and Blavatnik, Disraeli, Blavatsky, and Crowley, Walter Scott, and Nancy Astor — that’s what the tour revolves around the theme of the great love of Jews and London.
+The beginning is at the docks of St. Catherine — we will look into the windows of billionaire Abramovich.
+We will prove that the Jews have taken over the world using the examples of Reuters, drink Churchill’s unique port, and get acquainted with the secret clubs of the City.
 And so we will find out which skyscraper has an elevator with a butler, where the tiles were taken from the Vatican and we will take the best photos at the level of the roof of St.Paul.

-Hipsters are a middle—class youth subculture that strives to get away from the mainstream as much as possible and stand out in their lifestyle, hobbies and professions.
-Together with hipsters, we will walk around Shoreditch and Hackney and see brands that have not yet gained mass circulation, visit the Barbery factory store and discuss what sample safes are and watch one of them, talk about vintage and arthouse cinema, veganism and modern types of mixed arts.
+Hipsters are a middle—class youth subculture that strives to get away from the mainstream as much as possible and stand out in their lifestyle, hobbies, and professions.
+Together with hipsters, we will walk around Shoreditch and Hackney and see brands that have not yet gained mass circulation, visit the Burberry factory store and discuss what sample safes are and watch one of them, talk about vintage and arthouse cinema, veganism, and modern types of mixed arts.